nuxeo-sandbox/nuxeo-onlyoffice/README.md

 onlyoffice.url.conversion=http://onlyoffice/ConvertService.ashx     # URL to conversion service (see ONLYOFFICE docs) onlyoffice.conversion.wait=1000                                     # Number of millisecond to wait between polling async request
 ```

+> (!)
+When using Docker, use an accessible hostname for the IP URLs.

 ## Use Conversion Service